Gothic-Modding-Community/gmc/docs/zengin/union/zgamepad/controls.md

 ```

 ### Comments
-Comments are useful for quick informations, or just to disable some old code, that might come in handy later.
+Comments are useful for quick information or just to disable some old code that might come in handy later.
 The `.gamepad` file syntax supports C++ line comments using two forward slashes `//`.

 !!! warning
-    Comments can be used only at the start of any given line!
+    Comments can only be used at the start of any given line!

 ```title="Comments"
 // this is a comment